MSc Sport Performance Coaching (Online)

 Coaches from British Canoeing study for the PGDip Performance Coaching as part of the British Canoeing Coaching Diploma (formerly UKCC Level 4).

-To gain the most from the course it is expected that you will be actively coaching while you complete your MSc Sport Performance Coaching degree.
+To gain the most from the course it is expected that you will be actively coaching or coach developing while you complete your MSc Sport Performance Coaching degree.
 This will enable you to explore and critically examine your coaching practice and context using the content provided within each module.
 Tasks frequently require you to gather and critically reflect on insight from your own coaching.

 Individual modules can be taken for continuing professional development or grouped for an award such as the Postgraduate Certificate which consists of 60 credits (e.g., three 20 credit modules), and the Postgraduate Diploma (120 credits e.g., six 20 credit modules), or the MSc consisting of 180 credits including a 60 credit Applied Coaching Project.